Cycling Ride Schedule

 13 Cycle Ride – Wainfleet and Back

-Route – Start at Harold Black Park in Fonthill and cycle to the Two By Four Restaurant in Wainfleet, all on-road with a total return distance of about 24km.
+Route – Start at Harold Black Park in Fonthill and cycle to the Two By Four Restaurant in Wainfleet, all on-road with a total return distance of about 25km.
 Beautiful views of the Welland River and a historical plaque of the former old O’Reilly’s Bridge.
+The route can be viewed on this cue sheet.

 Start Location – Start Location in Fonthill at Harold Black Park.
 Parking off Haist Street in the Park